jalagar/animated-art-engine/README.md

 Known issues:

-- [Canvas prebuild isn't built for ARM computers](https://github.com/Automattic/node-canvas/issues/1825) so you need to install it [from their Github](https://github.com/Automattic/node-canvas/wiki#installation-guides)
+- [M1 Mac: Canvas prebuild isn't built for ARM computers](https://github.com/Automattic/node-canvas/issues/1825) so you need to install it [from their Github](https://github.com/Automattic/node-canvas/wiki#installation-guides)
 - `cd` command might not work on Windows depending on what Terminal you are using.
 You may have to edit the `Makefile` to use `CHDIR` or the equivalent.